ll629/INFO5901/documents/syllabus/syllabus.md

 to bring the conflict to the attention of the teaching staff immediately**.
 Prolonged team conflict will result in a grade reduction.

+## Assignments

+Every week you'll submit a weekly log of your progress on your project.
+Throughout the semester you'll also be assigned several assignments designed to help you manage your project.

 ### Weekly Logs

-Each student will keep a weekly log of progress in which you will note what you did, what you learned, and how your team is doing this week.
+Each student will keep a weekly log of progress in which you will note what you did, what you learned, and any issue you had with your team this week.
 At the end of each week, each student will submit a short summary of this log.
 The purpose of these weekly logs is to ensure steady progress and accountability of each student and the team as a whole.

-Your weekly log is what you personally worked on for the week.
-You should not include what your team worked on.
+Your weekly log is what you personally worked on for the week. **Do not include what your team worked on**.
 Each weekly log should be no more than a page.
 You do not need to write blocks of text.
 Bullets points are 100% acceptable and encouraged.
+If you are spending more than 30 minutes on your weekly log, you are probably spending too much time on it.

-### Milestones and Deliverables
+### Project Milestones and Deliverables

 The details below outline project deliverables.
-Additional details about the requirements of each assignment will be provided in class and through Blackboard.
+Additional details about the requirements of each assignment will be provided in class and through the course web site.

 -   **Team Contract:** Before you begin working on your project you will author a team contract.
 The team contract will set the rules and expectations that you and your team members will follow while working on your project.